dhan-oss/DhanHQ-py/README.md

 - Added Type-hints for static and dynamic type-checking of code and better end-user experience of SDK
 - Extracted and grouped constants under varied classes/enums to avoid bugs
 - API akin to Java SDK, to have unified API experience irrespective of language version SDK used to access Dhan APIs
-- The code will become more object-oriented akin to its Java counterpart and as end-user developer you wouldn't miss the goodness of the language and the richness of the domain.
+- The code is well object-oriented akin to its Java counterpart and as end-user developer you wouldn't miss the goodness of the language and the richness of the domain making you focus on solving your business problems.

 ## Features